MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 > [!NOTE]
 >
-> During the initial preview we only have a limited set of SDKs available.
-When we release there will be templating libraries for every supported Adaptive Cards platform.
+> At this time templating is targeted primarily for "backend" platforms (.NET and NodeJS).
+Over time we will release templating SDKs for all remaining Adaptive Cards platform, like iOS, Android, UWP, etc.

 Platform | Install | Documentation
 --- | --- | ---